 La Tania is not the first place you would expect to find a one star Michelin restaurant and indeed when it first opened in 2006 it did not, in our opinion, warrant the award.
 Things have changed and for the better and we had a very good and very enjoyable dinner here at the beginning of the 2012 season and are now happy to recommend it for lunch and for dinner.
-That said we would choose other's before going here.

 Simple but good food.
 Large terrace with sun all day.

 Attracts a special clientele due to its extraordinary price.
 Food reputably good.
 A huge terrace and a little ice rink which is great for entertaining the children and a Mont Cler boutique.
-It does not make our recommended list because when ever we have stopped for a hot chocolate, a couple of times each season, it has taken an age to get served and this is not acceptable at this level.

 The small outside seating area catches little sun, especially in early season.
 Good food is reasonably priced.

 Reasonable prices, wide menu.
-Good value food but the service can be slow.
+Good value food.

 Good quality food, friendly service.
 Large sun terrace, better earlier in the day.
 Good views.